Isaac Abbey Jr.

 Page 611

-The above is a true Record of an Instrument aforesd to record Octor 30th 1792 Fest
+The above is a true Record of an Instrument recd to record Octor 30th 1792

 Vol S; P. 656-657; FHL5913; Image 684 of 690; Signed Jul 9, 1794; Recorded Jul 12, 1794

-Know ye that we Isaac Abbe Anne Abbe Jonah Linkon and Eunice Linkon all of Windham in the County of Windham do for and in Consideration of the Love & goodwill which we bear our Hond Mother Eunice Abbe of Windham aforsd and more especially a quit-Claim Deed of even date with there presents which she hath executed to the sd Isaac Abbe & Eunice Linkon therein acquitting to them all Right Title & Interest she had in and unto a certain Farm of Lands lately the Property of Isaac Abbe late of sd Windham decsd as by sd Deed may appear and five Shillings Lawfull Money by us recd to our full Satisfaction of her the sd Eunice Abbe Give Grant bargain sell & convey to her the sd Eunice Abbe and to Heirs & Assigns all that Farm of Land lying and being in sd Windham on which Isaac Abbe late of sd Windham now deceasd last dwelt herewith the same may be butted & bounded containing by Estimation about 80 Acres with all the Privileges & Appurtenances thereunto belonging and buildings thereon standing.
-To have & to hold the granted and bargained Premises with the Privileges and Appurtenances thereunto belonging & buildings thereunto standing to her the sd Eunice Abbe her heirs and Assigns forever and we the sd Isaac Abbe Anne Abbe Jonah Linkon & Eunice Linkon do for ourselves and our heirs Executors & administrators covenant to & with the sd Eunice Abbe her heirs and Assigns that at & until the ensealing of these Presents we are well seized of the Premises as a good indefeasible Estate in Fee Simple and that we have good right to bargain sell & convey the same in Manner aforesd and that the same is free of all Incumbrances whatsoever & furthermore we the sd Isaac Abbe Anne Abbe Jonah Linkon & Eunice Linkon do by these presents bind ourselves & each of our Heirs Executors & administrators covenant by there presents bind ourselves & each of our Heirs Executor and Administrator, to warrant & defend the above granted & bargained Premises with the Appurtenances thereof to her the sd Eunice Abbe her Heirs and Assigns against all claims & demands whatsoever.
-Always provided & it is the true meaning of Grantors & Grantee that wherever the above Eunice Abbe hath this day executed a quit claim Deed to the aforesd Isaac Abbe & Eunice Linkon of all her Right of Improvement of the aforsd Lands and it is agreed by & between the aforesd Isaac Abbe and Eunice Linkon by the appreciation and Consent of the sd Jonah Linkon who is her husband that the sd Isaac & Eunice will well & truly pay all the Debts now due from the Estate of sd Isaac decsd & in particular a Debt of the Dyer and annually and in every year during the time that she the sd Eunice Abbe shall be & remain the Widow of her late husband the sd Isaac paid & provide for her and deliver the same at the dwelling House standing on sd Premises 10 Bushels of Indian Corn 5 Bushels of Rye 160 pounds of good Pork 60 pounds of good Beef 8 Bushels of good Potatoes four Bushels of Turnips 15 pounds of of good well dressed flax 5 pounds of good Shanks Wool Twenty Loads of Wood and also she shall have hold occupy & improve the one half of the dwelling House standing on sd Premises half the Cellar (viz) the east part of sd House & Cellar with free Liberty to half repass from sd House to the publick highway and also the sd Isaac & Eunice Linkon shall keep find & provide one Cow for her sd Eunice Abbe for her to use & improve both Summer & Winter She knowing sd Cow and and also shall find her with a good riding Beast for her Use to ride to Mill & Meeting & visit her Neighbours when she shall desire it the sd Grain Meat Potatoes Turnips Wool & Flax shall for the first Time be delivered by the 1t day of December 1795 and so to proceed annually during sd Term that she shall remain a Widow as aforsd and the other Articles Cow keeping & shall commence instantaneously & so to continue from year to year so long as the sd Eunice Abbe shall be & remain the Widow of Isaac Abbe to be done & she performed & she performed by the first day of December annually as aforsd without Coven Fraud or delay so that the sd Eunice Abbe shall not be put to threat or Expense in or about sd sd Matter then the forgiving Deed in every Part and Clause therof shall cease & become void but of ?Munosne and in default thereof the same shall be & remain in full Force & Value in the Law
+Know ye that We Isaac Abbe Anne Abbe Jonah Linkon and Eunice Linkon all of Windham in the County of Windham do for and in Consideration of the Love & good will which we bear our Hond Mother Eunice Abbe of Windham aforsd and more especially a quit-claim Deed of even date with there presents which she hath executed to the sd Isaac Abbe & Eunice Linkon therein acquitting to them all Right Title & Interest she had in and unto a certain Farm of Lands lately the Property of Isaac Abbe late of sd Windham decsd as by sd Deed may appear and five Shillings Lawfull Money by us recd to our full Satisfaction of her the sd Eunice Abbe Give Grant bargain sell & convey to her the sd Eunice Abbe and to her Heirs & Assigns all that Farm of Land lying and being in sd Windham on which Isaac Abbe late of sd Windham now deceasd last dwelt herewith the same may be butted & bounded containing by Estimation about 80 Acres with all the Privileges & Appurtenances thereunto belonging and buildings thereon standing.
+To have & to hold the granted and bargained Premises with the Privileges and Appurtenances thereunto belonging & buildings thereunto standing to her the sd Eunice Abbe her heirs and Assigns forever and we the sd Isaac Abbe Anne Abbe Jonah Linkon & Eunice Linkon do for ourselves and our heirs Executors & administrators covenant to & with the sd Eunice Abbe her heirs and Assigns that at & until the ensealing of these Presents we are well seized of the Premises as a good indefeasible Estate in Fee Simple and that we have good right to bargain sell & convey the same in Manner aforesd and that the same is free of all Incumbrances whatsoever & furthermore we the sd Isaac Abbe Anne Abbe Jonah Linkon & Eunice Linkon do by these presents bind ourselves & each of our Heirs Executors & administrators covenant by there presents bind ourselves & each of our Heirs Executor and Administrator, to warrant & defend the above granted & bargained Premises to her the sd Eunice Abbe her Heirs and Assigns against all claims & demands whatsoever.
+Always provided & it is the true Meaning of Grantors & Grantee that wheron the above Eunice Abbe hath this day executed a quit-claim Deed to the aforesd Isaac Abbe & Eunice Linkon of all her Right of Improvement of the aforsd Lands and it is agreed by & between the aforesd Isaac Abbe and Eunice Linkon by the appreciation and Consent of the sd Jonah Linkon who is her Husband that the sd Isaac & Eunice will well & truly pay all the Debts now due from the Estate of sd decsd Isaac & in particular a Debt of Thos Dyer and annually and in every year during the Time that she the sd Eunice Abbe shall be & remain the Widow of her late husband the sd Isaac find & provide for her and deliver the same at the dwelling House standing on sd Premises 10 Bushels of Indian Corn 5 Bushels of Rye 160 pounds of good Pork 60 pounds of good Beef 8 Bushels of good Potatoes four Bushels of Turnips 15 pounds of of good well dressed Flax 5 pounds of good Shanks Wool Twenty Loads of Wood and also she shall have hold occupy & improve the one half of the dwelling House standing on sd Premises half the Cellar (viz) the east part of sd House & Cellar with free Liberty to half repass from sd House to the publick highway and also the sd Isaac & Eunice Linkon shall keep find & provide one Cow for her sd Eunice Abbe for her to use & improve both Summer & Winter She knowing sd Cow and and also shall find her with a good riding Beast for her Use to ride to Mill & Meeting & visit her Neighbours when she shall desire it the sd Grain Meat Potatoes Turnips Wool & Flax shall for the first Time be delivered by the 1t day of December 1795 and so to proceed annually during sd Term that she shall remain a Widow as aforesd and the other Articles Cow keeping & shall commence instantaneously & so to continue from year to year so long as the sd Eunice Abbe shall be & remain the Widow of decd Isaac Abbe to be done & she performed & she performed by the sd first day of December annually as aforsd without Fraud or delay Now know ye that if the sd Isaac Abbe & the sd Eunice Linkon they or either of them or either of their Heirs or Assigns shall in all Things keep & perform the aforesd Conditions on their part without Coven Fraud or delay so that the sd Eunice Abbe shall not be put to threat or Expense in or about sd Matter then the forgiving Deed in every Part and Clause therof shall cease & become void but of Munore and in default thereof the same shall be & remain in full Force & Virtue in the Law

 In Witness of all which the Grantors have hereunto set their Hands & Seals this 9th Day of July 1794